pswhdev/mastermind/README.md

 - Jubril Akolade, my mentor, for providing invaluable guidance throughout the development process.
 - Kera Cudmore, whose exemplary README files served as a model for the documentation included in this project.
-- My husband, Josh Halley, for patiently serving as my rubber duck and attentively listening to my descriptions of the problems I encountered at various stages of the game's development.
+- My husband, Josh Halley, for patiently and attentively listening to my ideas and problems I encountered at various stages of the development.
-- My brother, for shedding light on a critical bug in my code towards the end of the process and assisting with debugging.
+- My brother Rafael  Wyant for shedding light on a bug in my game towards the end of the development and assisting in finding the reason for the problem.
-- My brother Rafael Wyant and my mother, Fernanda Soares, for their assistance with manual tests and for providing suggestions to enhance user-friendliness and necessary features.
+- My brother and my mother, Fernanda Soares, for their assistance with manual tests and for providing suggestions to enhance user-friendliness and necessary features.